- Reliable birth control pill

 It is important to remember that a contraceptive pill like Norgeston will only work to prevent pregnancy.
 It does not protect you against sexually transmitted infections (STIs), such as syphilis or gonorrhoea.
 You will still need to use a condom for protection against STIs.

-Who should not take Norgeston?
+Who can take Norgeston?

 Norgeston should not be taken by anyone who has not yet had their first menstrual bleed.
 It should also not be taken by women who have already been through the menopause.